How we work

 All of our strategies—more than three dozen across the foundation—have emerged through this process of identifying what we want to accomplish for people and where we can have the greatest impact.

 The issues we engage in are wildly disparate, but they share the characteristics of being deeply rooted, dynamic, and complex.
 None will be solved easily and quickly, and none will be solved through our efforts alone.

-We do all of our work in collaboration with grantees and other partners, who join with us in taking risks, pushing for new solutions, and harnessing the transformative power of science and technology.
+We do all of our work with grantees and other partners, who with our funding push for new solutions and harness the transformative power of science and technology.
 We strive to engage with our grantees and partners in a spirit of trust, candid communication, and transparency.
 Our collective efforts also depend on the support and resources of governments, the private sector, communities, and individuals.